orangecoding/fredy/README.md

 # API
 While Fredy is running, you can make use of the rest api provided on port `9998` to get information about the current status of Fredy.
 #### http://localhost:9998/
 Gives you an overview of running search jobs, their included enabled provider, last execution and the number of listings, found by each provider.
+You can disable the api by setting `infoApi: false` within the config.

 #### http://localhost:9998/ping
 Should you ever need some health checks, this returns pong ;)